NTS2R/DoaE2-NTS2R-Basics-Evolution/README.md

 ﻿# DoaE2-NTS2R-Basics-Evolution
 A game named DoaE2 expands code

-2015-06-30 The project starts in github
+2015-06-30 The NTS2R-Basics starts in github
+2016-01-31 The NTS2R-Evolution starts in github

 NTS2R Basics 项目已经完结